sanjosh/csdocs/machine_learning/nlp/lstm.md

 RNN can learn short-term but not long-term dependencies because of vanishing gradient problem[2].

+RNN is different because you tie the weights at each time step, which allow you to condition output on all previous words

 training an RNN on a long sequence of words can cause the gradient to vanish (when the gradient is small) or to explode (when the gradient is large) during backpropagation.

 Basically, the backpropagation algorithm multiplies the gradients along the computational graph of the neural network in reverse direction.
 Hence, when the eigenvalue of the hidden state matrix is large or small, the gradient becomes unstable.[4]